meganemichel/nf-tower-docs/content/docs/compute-envs/slurm.md

 {{% pretty_screenshot img="/uploads/2020/09/slurm_tower_credentials.png" %}}

 {{% tip %}}
-An passphrase for your SSH key may be optional depending on how it was created.
+A passphrase for your SSH key may be optional depending on how it was created.
 See [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for detailed instructions for how to create a key.
 {{% /tip %}}

 <br>